Privacy-Preserving Semantic Segmentation from Ultra-Low-Resolution RGB Inputs: Ultra-Low-Resolution Semantic Segmentation

-All of the aforementioned methods rely on inputs that are not extremely low resolution from the source and therefore retain substantial semantic content.
-Under our ULR setup, where available semantic information is severely constrained, these methods fail to produce satisfactory segmentation results as we show in our experiments.
-In this work, we aim to solve improved semantic segmentation generation from ULR RGB images, enabling semantic-based privacy-preserving downstream robotic tasks.
+Although these approaches are closely related to our problem, they are developed either for other application domains or for low-resolution settings~(e.g. $60\times60$) that are not as extreme as the privacy-preserving ULR regime considered here.
+As a result, they still assume richer visual structure and more recoverable semantic cues than are available in our setting.
+Under our privacy-preserving ULR inputs, where semantic information is severely constrained, these methods are insufficient to deliver satisfactory segmentation performance.
+In contrast, our work focuses on recovering improved semantic segmentation directly from ULR RGB inputs for privacy-preserving downstream applications.

-\section{Ultra-Low-Resolution SEMANTIC SEGMENTATION}
+\section{Ultra-Low-Resolution Semantic Segmentation}

 We propose a novel joint-learning framework for ULR semantic segmentation.
 An overview of our framework is shown in Fig.~\ref{fig:Overview}.
 Given an ULR RGB input, we first employ a Generative Adversarial Network (GAN)-based SR network to reconstruct a high‑resolution image.
-This super‑resolution output is then passed through an encoder-decoder semantic segmentation network to produce improved segmentation map.
-We incorporate a agglomerative feature extractor~(AFE) to extract high-level semantic features from the RGB representation.
-We concatenate the predicted segmentation map with the super-resolved RGB output, the GT segmentation with the HR RGB, and design a segmentation‐aware discriminator~(SAD) to assess the realism of both the generated HR RGB image and their predicted semantic segmentation map.
-The SAD module is trained separately with the segmentation‐aware discrimination loss $\mathcal{L}_\mathrm{D}$ of the concatenated pair.
-Our proposed joint-learning method is trained on four losses: a pixel-wise difference between HR and super-resolved signal $\mathcal{L}_\mathrm{2}$, a feature loss $\mathcal{L}_\mathrm{fea}$, an adversarial loss on the concatenated pair $\mathcal{L}_\mathrm{adv}$ and a pixel-wise cross-entropy loss $\mathcal{L}_\mathrm{ce}$ between the predicted label and the ground-truth~(GT) label.
+This super‑resolution output is then passed through an encoder-decoder semantic segmentation network to produce a plausible segmentation map.
+We incorporate an agglomerative feature extractor~(AFE) to extract high-level semantic features from the RGB representation.
+We concatenate the predicted segmentation map with the super-resolved RGB output, the ground truth (GT) segmentation with the GT HR RGB, and design a segmentation‐aware discriminator~(SAD) to assess the realism of both the generated HR RGB image and its predicted semantic segmentation map.
+The segmentation-aware discrimination loss $\mathcal{L}_\mathrm{D}$, computed on the concatenated pair, is backpropagated separately.
+Our proposed joint-learning method is trained on four losses: a pixel-wise difference between HR and super-resolved signal $\mathcal{L}_\mathrm{2}$, a feature loss $\mathcal{L}_\mathrm{fea}$, an adversarial loss on the concatenated pair $\mathcal{L}_\mathrm{adv}$, and a pixel-wise cross-entropy loss $\mathcal{L}_\mathrm{ce}$ between the predicted label and the ground-truth~(GT) label.